La Voisin: Investigation and trial

 At the arrest of La Voisin, her maid Margot stated that the arrest would mean the end of a number of people at all levels of society.
 La Voisin was imprisoned at Vincennes, where she was subjected to questioning.
 On 27 December 1679, Louis XIV issued an order that the whole network should be exterminated by all methods, regardless of rank, sex, or age.
 The arrest of La Voisin was followed by the arrest of her daughter Marguerite Monvoisin, Guibourg, Lesage, Bertrand, Romani and the rest of her network of associates.

 La Voisin was never subjected to torture.
-Although a formal order was issued permitting the use of torture, it was made clear that the order was not to be put in effect, and consequently, it was never made use of.
+Although a formal order was issued permitting the use of torture, the order was not put in effect, and consequently, it was never made use of.
 The reason is suggested to have been the fear that she might reveal the names of influential people if she was questioned under torture.
 Aware of her alcoholism, however, her interrogators reportedly did not limit her access to alcohol but instead kept her in a state of drunkenness during her interrogations.
 Her confrontations with other accused, particularly Lesage and Bosse, were especially effective.
 Initially, she claimed to have referred all those clients wishing to buy poison to Bosse.
 In March, however, she named Marguerite Leféron and Francoise de Dreux as clients, and on 10 October, she admitted having sold poison and magical services to several members of the royal court.
 She also described the development of her career.

 La Voisin denied ever meeting or serving Montespan.
-She did admit that "Paris is full of this kind of thing and there are an infinite number of people engaged in this evil trade" but refused to mention further clients, nor did she mention having arranged or participated in black masses.
+She did admit that "Paris is full of this kind of thing and there are an infinite number of people engaged in this evil trade," but refused to mention further clients, nor did she mention having arranged or participated in black masses.
 She once mentioned to the guards that the question she feared most was that they would ask her about her visits to the royal court.
 It is likely that she was referring to Montespan as her client and her attempt at murdering the king, and that she feared that such a confession should result in her execution for attempted regicide.
 Her list of clients, the arranging of the black masses, her connection to Montespan, and the murder attempt on the king were not revealed until after her death, when it was stated by her daughter and confirmed by the testimonies of her former associates.

-She also denied claims of using her oven to burn the bones of aborted fetuses that were too large for the grave area in her garden.
+She also denied claims of using her oven to burn the bones of aborted foetuses that were too large for the grave area in her garden.
 As well, she counterclaimed any usage of poisons, saying she only possessed purgatives for personal use or for her family.
-Another accusation she denied was injecting syringes with fatal liquids into the bodies of pregnant women to "empty" them, after which the aborted fetuses were allegedly buried in the garden grave.
+Another accusation she denied was injecting syringes with fatal liquids into the bodies of pregnant women to "empty" them, after which the aborted foetuses were allegedly buried in the garden grave.